 The plugin will create an extra widget that can be placed in the “Store Sidebar” and “Coupon Sidebar” which will show a list of terms (example: Coupon Code, Promotion, Printable Coupon) within the selected taxonomy (example: Coupon Type) with checkboxes next to their names, and your users will be able to narrow down the coupon results by one or more terms.

-The default filter taxonomy is “Coupon Type” since all major coupon sites like RetailMeNot, CouponDunia, CouponRaja.in and Coupons.com allow filtering by the type of offer/deal, but you can choose to filter by “Coupon Category” or “Stores” as well.
+The default filter taxonomy is “Coupon Type” since all major coupon sites like RetailMeNot, CouponDunia, CouponRaja.in and Coupons.com allow filtering by the type of offer/deal, but you can choose to filter by “Coupon Category” like on the popular GrabOn site or “Stores” as well.
 Now is your chance to get closer to those bigwigs in the business!

 Note: The widget will only appear if the filter taxonomy is different from the main taxonomy on the page.
 So a category filter widget, will not appear on the category page, and likewise for stores.
 Currently, you can only filter by one taxonomy on a single page.